-- Impaled Object: Remove object upon Trauma base hospital physician order, if indicated. - В. Determination of Death on Scene: Refer to ICEMA Reference #14250 - Determination of Death on Scene. - Severe Blunt Force Trauma Arrest.
-If indicated, transport to the closest receiving hospital. - Penetrating Trauma Arrest: If indicated, transport to the closest receiving hospital. - If the patient does not meet the "Obvious Death Criteria" per ICEMA Reference #14250 - Determination of Death on Scene, contact the Trauma base hospital for determination of death on scene for those patients who suffer a traumatic cardiac arrest in the setting of penetrating trauma and no reported vital signs (palpable pulse and/or spontaneous respirations) during the EMS encounter with the patient. - Resuscitation efforts on a penetrating traumatic arrest victim are not to be terminated without Trauma base hospital contact.
+- C. Determination of Death on Scene: Refer to ICEMA Reference #14250 Determination of Death on Scene. - Severe blunt force traumatic arrest, pulseless, without signs of life and cardiac electrical activity less than 40 bpm, if indicated, consider pronouncing on scene. - Penetrating Traumatic arrest, in asystole in at least two (2) leads and no reported vital signs (palpable pulse, and or spontaneous respirations during the EMS encounter with the patient, contact the trauma base hospital for determination of death on scene. - If the patient does not meet the "Obvious Death Criteria" per ICEMA Reference #14250 - Determination of Death on Scene, contact the Trauma base hospital for determination of death on scene for those patients who suffer a traumatic cardiac arrest in the setting of penetrating trauma and no reported vital signs (palpable pulse and/or spontaneous respirations) during the EMS encounter with the patient. - Resuscitation efforts on a penetrating traumatic arrest victim are not to be terminated without Trauma base hospital contact.